aleezeh611/DNS-Server-Model-Using-Socket-Programming/README.md

 # DNS-Server-Model-In-C++-Using-Socket-Programming
-DNS Server Model Project for same Computer Network, written in C++ using Socket Programming
+DNS Server Model of a sample Computer Network, written in C++ using Socket Programming